neversettle7/image-color-sorter/readme.md

 Now go to the folder where you downloaded my software using your prompt window/terminal and type:

     $ python pixelsorter.py

+If you have Python 2 and Python 3 installed at the same time you should probably type:

+    $ python3 pixelsorter.py

 Have fun!